-Costa Coffee in China.
-Since 2006, Costa Coffee, the British coffee shop chain has entered China market and expanded in a dramatic way.
+Since 2006, Costa Coffee, the British coffee shop chain has entered the Chinese market and expanded in a dramatic way.
 Based on the Starbuck model, with the implementation of Coffee shop just nearby Starbucks stores, its ambition is to make China become its ‘second home’, having one-third of the market share of coffee shop market.
 Costa Coffee has the particularity to have his own roastery with their proper blend in every store.
 The giant has since more than 2861 stores in 30 countries.
 The owner of Costa coffee even plans to extend the number of the coffee shop from 365 to 900 by the end of 2020.

 See also our focus on Coffee shop market in China